British Red Cross: the £7.7 billion appeal that changed British fundraising forever

 - September, 1939

 ‘The most successful fundraising appeal ever.’
 A mighty claim indeed but one that SOFII feels is most deserved.
 By pioneering fundraising methods such as house-to-house collections, penny-a-week appeals and the popularisation of charity shops, the Duke of Gloucester’s Red Cross and St John Appeal Fund raised the equivalent of £7.7 billion.
-As well as raising this extraordinary amount, they also paved the way for many of the fundraising techniques that we rely upon today.
+As well as generating this extraordinary amount, the appeal also paved the way for many of the fundraising techniques that we rely upon today.

 Name of Exhibitor

 The Duke of Gloucester’s Red Cross and St John Appeal Fund was launched in September 1939 to raise funds for those affected by the Second World War.
-By 1946 the appeal had raised £54,324,408, which is the equivalent of £7,700,000,000 today1, making it the largest charitable fund ever raised in the UK.
-The proceeds of the fund went to the Red Cross and St John War Organisation.
+By 1946 the appeal had raised £54,324,408 – which is the equivalent of £7,700,000,000 today1.
+That means (at the time of writing) it is the largest charitable fund ever raised in the UK.
+The proceeds of the fund went to the British Red Cross and St John War Organisation.

 The fund committee decided to run appeals targeted to particular sections of the community.

 House-to-house collections were arranged in 23 London boroughs.
 The collections required a new Act of Parliament, the House-to-House Collections Act of March 1940.
-The Act required that collectors had to be ‘fit and proper persons’, wore identification badges, carried a certificate of authority and had to place all the money in a sealed collecting tin.
+The Act required that collectors had to be ‘fit and proper persons’, wear identification badges, carry a certificate of authority and place all the money into a sealed collecting tin.

-The Red Cross agriculture fund was supported by the National Farmers’ Union and organised sales, auctions, dog shows and onion-growing schemes.
-The Royal Horticultural Society sent parcels of vegetable and flower seeds to POW camps in Germany and Italy.
-In 1946, in Great Windsor Park, King George VI planted nine red oak trees in the shape of a cross to commemorate the Red Cross agriculture fund where they remain to this day.
+The Red Cross Agriculture Fund was supported by the National Farmers’ Union and organised sales, auctions, dog shows and onion-growing schemes.
+The Royal Horticultural Society sent parcels of vegetable and flower seeds to prisoner of war (POW) camps in Germany and Italy.
+In 1946, in Great Windsor Park, King George VI planted nine red oak trees in the shape of a cross to commemorate the Red Cross Agriculture Fund where they remain to this day.

 Various specialist committees were set up to contribute to the fund including the sports committee, theatre committee and the numismatic committee, which collected over a million coins for sale at auction.

-Two hundred permanent and 150 temporary charity shops were opened to benefit the fund.
+Furthermore, 200 permanent and 150 temporary charity shops were opened to benefit the fund.
 The stocks were made up entirely of donated items.
 The phenomenon of a chain of charity shops between 1939 and 1945 – before Oxfam was born – pointed the way for the subsequent massive growth in charity shops over the following years.
-It is estimated that there are now over 10,200 charity shops in the UK 3.
+It is estimated that, at the time of writing, there are now over 10,200 charity shops in the UK3.

 Twelve flag days were organised during the war, raising £2,668,826 (£378 million today).
 Christie’s held auctions of gifts in kind in aid of the appeal.
 Other initiatives included the Red Cross and St John book campaign and the stamp appeal.